kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 Stop lying to people.

-Stop staying too long on facebook.
+Stop staying too long on Facebook.

-**20.Don’t lend anyone money in the call center**
+**20. Don’t lend anyone money in the call center**

 If someone approaches you to borrow money avoid them.